bagder/uncurled/start/contributing.md

 Find an issue, fix a problem, improve the documentation, something.
 Make the change to the best of your ability and send it off to the project - following the rules and guidelines in the project.
+Contributions can of course be non-code related.
+Localization and QA are also fine starting points for technical contributions.
+Why not help out with marketing and advocacy?

 Be fully prepared that as a newcomer you will make mistakes, big and small, and there are probably rules and patterns you missed that your contribution